Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Leak@ : A Meta-Metric for Reliable Unlearning Evaluation

 \textbf{LLM-as-Judge (LJ)} leverages large language model as an automatic evaluator~\cite{gu2024survey} to determine whether a generated response $f(q;\bft)$ reveals sensitive information related to the gold answer $a$.
 The evaluation prompt includes the question $q$, the gold answer $a$, and the generated response $f(q;\bft)$, and the judge model outputs a score reflecting the correctness of the response with respect to the gold answer.
 Details of the prompt design and illustrative examples are provided in Appendix~\ref{app:LLMjudge-ex}.
 Recently, this framework has also been adopted for unlearning evaluation as a reliable judge~\cite{wang2025reasoning}.
 For the TOFU dataset, we design the prompt such that the LLM judge provides a binary score (0 or 1), reflecting whether the model successfully forgot the target knowledge.
 In contrast, for the more complex WMDP benchmark involving reasoning and domain-specific hazardous knowledge, we design the prompt for the LLM judge to provide a graded score from 1 to 3, capturing different levels of knowledge leakage.

 Current evaluation metrics provide useful insights into leakage after unlearning but suffer from serious limitations: Most rely on greedy decoding~\cite{maini2024tofu,shi2024muse,li2024wmdp}, which ignores the probabilistic nature of LLMs.
 Recent work has explored entropy-based probabilistic evaluation~\cite{scholten2024probabilistic,yuan2024closer}, but these approaches focus only on \textit{statistical} uncertainty and do not capture task-level semantics.
+Detailed discussion in \textbf{Appendix~\ref{sec:related}}.

-We introduce \pk, a \textit{semantic} and \textit{distributional} meta-metric that quantifies the expected leakage of the most leaking response among $k$ generations.
+We introduce \pk, a \textit{distributional} meta-metric that quantifies the expected leakage of the most leaking response among $k$ generations.
 As a meta-metric, \pk can be instantiated with different core metrics (e.g., RS), making it flexible and broadly applicable.
 To introduce our proposed metric, let us assume that the model generates multiple responses for each question $q$ using a probabilistic decoder.
 For each response $f(q;\bft)$, we compute the correctness score $S(q) \!:=\! \sf{CoreM}(a, f(q;\bft))\!\in\!
 [0,1]$ where $a$ is the ground-truth answer and $\sf{CoreM}(\cdot, \cdot)$ denotes the used \textit{core} evaluation metric (e.g. RS).
 Intuitively, $S(q)$ measures how well the generated response matches the reference, with higher values indicating stronger alignment, which on the forget set corresponds to greater information leakage.
-The metric \pk, is defined as the expected maximum score among $k$ independent draws, given as
+The metric \pk, is defined as the expected maximum score among $k$ independent draws, given as $\pk := \mathbb{E}\!\left[ \max_{1 \le j \le k} S_j \right]$ where $S_1,\dots,S_k$ are i.i.d. correctness scores.
+Using $\mathbb{E}[X] = \int_0^1 \Pr(X \ge \tau) \, d\tau$, we can write